William Heath Byford: 1849–1859 professorships at Evansville and Rush

 In October, 1850, Byford was invited to take the chair of anatomy at the Evansville Medical College, and moved there.
 After two years, he was moved to the chair of theory and practice of medicine, in which he remained until the college went defunct in 1854.
 Byford became a member of the American Medical Association in 1854, and was made a special committee on scrofula.
-On the subject of scrofula, Byford prepared an elaborate and valuable report, in which he talked about the importance of physical and mental exercise, which gained him wide-spread attention and added to his growing reputation, which led to him being made vice-president of the association in May, 1857.
+On the subject of scrofula, Byford prepared an elaborate and valuable report, in which he talked about the importance of physical and mental exercise, which gained him widespread attention and added to his growing reputation, which led to him being made vice-president of the association in May, 1857.

 In the fall of that year, Byford was discovered by Rush Medical College due to his publications, and was asked to join their faculty as professor of obstetrics and diseases of women and children, succeeding the former professor John Evans, who later became the Governor of Colorado due to his shift to politics.